 - Once melted, add the milk to the same bowl along with the maple syrup, lemon juice, vanilla, salt and ground almonds

 - Sift in the flour, baking powder and bicarbonate of soda

 - Add the dried fruit mixture (along with any residual brandy), adding a tiny splash more milk if it’s looking too dry

-- Transfer mixture into mini loaf tins (or alternatively use a greased 7inch/18cm springform baking tin lined with baking paper, or a one-pound loaf tin)
+- Transfer mixture into a loaf tin lined with greased baking paper (I used a one-pound loaf tin)

 - Scatter over flaked almonds before baking, if desired

-- Bake in oven for 15-20 minutes until risen and an inserted skewer comes out clean (cooking time will need to be adjusted to around 30 minutes if baking as one cake)
+- Bake in oven for 45 minutes until risen and an inserted skewer comes out clean

 - Keeps covered in the fridge for up to a few days